Oxford Circus tube station: The station today

 In 2007 the station underwent a major modernisation, removing the murals installed on the Central and Bakerloo line platforms in the 1980s and replacing them with plain white tiles, in a style similar to those used when the station opened in 1900.
 The wall tiling on the Bakerloo line platforms featured the station name and an individual geometric pattern and colour scheme designed by Leslie Green.
 One 1980s mural remains on one of the platforms.
 The Central line platform works were substantially complete and a new Station Operations Room at top level opened.
 This enabled the entire CCTV system to be switched over to new recordable digital technology.
 The original motifs designed by Hans Unger on the Victoria line platforms were restored, which were originally installed in 1969.
 These motifs symbolise the circle of the Oxford Circus junction, with the criss-crossed lines as the Bakerloo, Central and Victoria lines.

 Oxford Circus station has 14 escalators.
 Major escalator refurbishment took place in 2010–11.
-Platform humps were also installed at the station to provide step-free access from the platforms onto the trains.
+Platform humps were also installed at the station to provide level access from the platforms onto the trains.
 The Victoria line humps resemble in form the Harrington Hump.